Fractures from Car Accidents

 Are Broken Bones Different from Bone Fractures

-No. Contrary to common misconception, the terms “broken bone” and “bone fracture” refer to the same medical condition.
+No. Contrary to common misconception, “broken bone” and “bone fracture” refer to the same medical condition.
 When a bone is subjected to more pressure than it can absorb, it breaks or fractures, ranging from a thin crack to a complete break.
 This condition can occur in numerous ways during a car accident, whether through direct impact or by the body being jerked violently.

 Most Common Bones Broken in Car Accidents